|Missing In Action (MIA)

-used as a commercial port for the territory of Papua and as a flying boat base used by Qantas Airlines and the Royal Australian Air Force (RAAF).
+Fairfax Harbor was the primary anchorage and port for the Territory of Papua.
+During the 1930's used by flying boat and seaplanes including Qantas Airlines and the Royal Australian Air Force (RAAF).

 Fairchild 91B / Model XR-942-B "Kono" Registration NR777